mluerig/tawny-owls-color-scores/README.md

-# ACCESS INFORMATION

-## 1. Licenses/restrictions placed on the data or code
+# Morph-specific selection pressures drive phenotypic divergence in a color polymorphic bird

+## Overview

+This repository contains data and code for the analysis of plumage color scores from a Finnish population of tawny owls (*Strix aluco*).

+## Citation

+Passarotto, A., Lürig, M. D., Aaltonen, E., & Karell, P. (2024).
+Morph-specific selection pressures drive phenotypic divergence in a color polymorphic bird. *bioRxiv*. https://doi.org/10.1101/2024.10.18.619091

+## License

-Creative Commons Attribution 4.0 International
+Creative Commons Attribution 4.0 International (CC BY 4.0)

-## DATA & CODE FILE OVERVIEW
+## Repository Contents

-This data repository consist of two data files, one code script, and this README document
+This data repository consists of two data files, one analysis script, and this README document.

-## Data files
+### Data Files

-1. data_individuals.csv
+1. **data_individuals.csv**
--> contains records for breeding individuals in long-format
+   - Contains records for breeding individuals in long-format
+   - Includes plumage color scores and associated breeding data

+2. **data_recruits.csv**
-2. data_recruits.csv: background darkness of the collected substrates -> contains records for recruits in long-format, along with parental information
+   - Contains records for recruits in long-format

-## Code scripts and workflow
+   - Includes parental information for analysis of inheritance patterns

+### Analysis Script

+**analysis.R**
-1. run the script analysis.R from top to bottom to reproduce all results, including figures (except figure 1A, S1, and S3) and tables.
+   - Run this script from top to bottom to reproduce all results and figures (except Figure 1A and S1)

-# SOFTWARE VERSIONS
+   - Output tables are saved in the `tables/` directory, figures are saved in the `figures/` directory

+## Requirements

+### Software

 > sessionInfo()
 R version 4.4.2 (2024-10-31 ucrt)
 Platform: x86_64-w64-mingw32/x64